Sign In Register

 Safety Score1.0 / 5.0

-Albany has an average annual temperature of 42°F (6°C).
+Albany has a cool climate with an average annual temperature of 42°F (6°C).
 Winters average 10°F in January while summers reach 70°F in July.
-Annual precipitation is 29.1 inches.
+The area gets 276 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 29.1 inches (drier than the 38-inch national average).
+The area receives 39.0 inches of snow annually, a moderate snowfall amount.
 Air quality is rated Good with a median AQI of 36.
+The city sits at an elevation of 1,194 feet.

 Temperature